 The technological dimension assesses the potential for deployment and upscaling of CDR options based on technological performance.
-This includes the efficiency of a CDR option in particular in terms of energy use (net energy balance) and capacity for CO2 removal (CO2 reduction and removal efficiency per energy unit).
-Market maturity is determined by the technology readiness level (TRL) as well as the compatibility with existing infrastructure.
-Lastly, the compatibility with the future energy system is evaluated with respect to the CO2 collecting effort and the ability to access low carbon energy carriers.
+This includes the efficiency of a CDR option in particular in terms of energy use (net energy balance) and capacity for CO_2 removal (CO_2 reduction and removal efficiency per energy unit).
+Market maturity is determined by the TRL as well as the compatibility with existing infrastructure.
+Lastly, the compatibility with the future energy system is evaluated with respect to the CO_2 collecting effort and the ability to access low carbon energy carriers.

-293 The economic dimension relates to costs of deploying CDR options, the effects this has on the domestic economy and possible barriers for CDR investments.
-Accordingly, the marginal cost 294 for removing CO2 from the atmosphere is included in the assessment of the market costs, i.e., the 295 business cost of a given CDR option at this point in time.
-As costs of a CDR option can change 296 297 over time, this is likely to alter also their relative cost vis-à-vis other CDR options, which is considered by also assessing the dynamic cost efficiency.
-This is done by including future cost 298 reductions due to technological enhancements, cost reductions per unit of CDR when upscaling 299 the production (economies of scale), and the marketability of co-produced goods (indicating 300 economies of scope).
-External effects of CDR options, i.e., impacts on third-party actors that are 301 not taken into account by the actor causing them (e.g., negative or positive impact on water 302 quality) are also considered in the economic dimension but are assessed in the environmental 303 dimension to avoid double consideration in the assessment.
-Another cost category analyzed is 304 transaction costs related to CDR deployment (e.g. for market screening, access and transaction, 305 insurance and meeting regulatory requirements).
+The economic dimension relates to costs of deploying CDR options, the effects this has on the domestic economy and possible barriers for CDR investments.
+Accordingly, the marginal cost for removing CO2 from the atmosphere is included in the assessment of the market costs, that is, the business cost of a given CDR option at this point in time.
+As costs of a CDR option can change over time, this is likely to alter also their relative cost vis-à-vis other CDR options, which is considered by also assessing the dynamic cost efficiency.
+This is done by including future cost reductions due to technological enhancements, cost reductions per unit of CDR when upscaling the production (economies of scale), and the marketability of co-produced goods (indicating economies of scope).
+External effects of CDR options, that is, impacts on third-party actors that are not taken into account by the actor causing them (e.g., negative or positive impact on water quality) are also considered in the economic dimension but are assessed in the environmental dimension to avoid double consideration in the assessment.
+Another cost category analyzed is transaction costs related to CDR deployment (e.g., for market screening, access and transaction, insurance and meeting regulatory requirements).
 The assessment includes transaction costs occurring for regulators and for actors involved in deploying CDR measures.
 The effects on the domestic/regional economy are assessed in terms of additional domestic value and employment.
 Investment barriers to CDR options are assessed by the share of capital cost in total cost (capital intensity), the specificity of the investments, and the revenue risk.

-311 The institutional dimension addresses the policy landscape in which CDR options have to operate, taking a political and legal perspective on the maturity of CDR options and the 312 313 feasibility of deploying CDR within existing laws and regulations, administrative capacities and accounting frameworks.
-Political (and institutional) maturity assesses the CDR options' position 314 315 in the policy cycle (e.g., agenda setting, adoption of legislation, policy evaluation).
-The political acceptability is assessed by public and policy support for CDR options within the political 316 317 debate, governmental support for research of a specific CDR option, as well as by the level of recognition of the role of CDR climate strategies at national and regional scale.
-Legal and 318 regulatory feasibility addresses possible legal conflicts related to CDR options.
-It may be 319 assessed by potential conflicts with existing legal requirements, the CDR options' conformity 320 321 with human rights, and various environmental and conservation laws, particularly with climate 322 laws.
+The institutional dimension addresses the policy landscape in which CDR options have to operate, taking a political and legal perspective on the maturity of CDR options and the feasibility of deploying CDR within existing laws and regulations, administrative capacities and accounting frameworks.
+Political (and institutional) maturity assesses the CDR options' position in the policy cycle (e.g., agenda setting, adoption of legislation, policy evaluation).
+The political acceptability is assessed by public and policy support for CDR options within the political debate, governmental support for research of a specific CDR option, as well as by the level of recognition of the role of CDR climate strategies at national and regional scale.
+Legal and regulatory feasibility addresses possible legal conflicts related to CDR options.
+It may be assessed by potential conflicts with existing legal requirements, the CDR options' conformity with human rights, and various environmental and conservation laws, particularly with climate laws.
 The assessment also addresses the demand for additional regulatory effort.
-Finally, transparency and institutional capacity include the assessment of existing monitoring, reporting, 323 and verification (MRV) systems, the integration of CDR in national reporting of carbon 324 emissions, and the integration of CDR in carbon markets.
-Beyond that, the institutional capacity 325 326 is also assessed by the presence of capabilities for using adaptive and responsive approaches for governing the deployment of CDR technologies and whether the deployment of a CDR option 327 requires additional administrative effort.
-328
+Finally, transparency and institutional capacity include the assessment of existing monitoring, reporting, and verification (MRV) systems, the integration of CDR in national reporting of carbon emissions, and the integration of CDR in carbon markets.
+Beyond that, the institutional capacity is also assessed by the presence of capabilities for using adaptive and responsive approaches for governing the deployment of CDR technologies and whether the deployment of a CDR option requires additional administrative effort.